-It won’t be much longer before autumn in the Canadian prairies will come to an inevitable blizzardy close, and we will don our down-filled parkas and woolly accessories.
-While we love a cozy mitten/toque/scarf set as much as the next person, continental climates pose unique challenges when it comes to job interviews in the winter months.
+Winter in the Canadian prairies can be a blizzardy affair!
+While we love a cozy parka and a matching mitten/toque/scarf set as much as the next person, continental climates pose unique challenges when it comes to job interviews in the snowy months.

 Here are a few tips to get you through a chilly, snowy season of job hunting!